monsoonmaelstrom/book2/book2.md

 “A deterrent.
 Failing that, a weapon.
 The one that makes General Iverson fall back in line.
 But what they’re asking is for me to become another version of him.
 But one that bows to their desires.
 I won’t be a tool for anyone, and I don’t want to rule anything.”

-“Being your own person has gotten you this far,” Liam says and I feel his shoulders rise and fall in a shrug.
+“Being your own person has gotten you this far,” Liam reminds me, and I feel his shoulders rise and fall in a shrug.
 “I think you can manage the next bit on your terms as well.”

 “We’ll find out, I guess.”
 I tip my head back so I can see him.
 “Okay.
 Your turn.
 How are you dealing with all of this?”